The Kings snagged all available points during a back-to-back on the east coast. I have the game recap here.

 - Power Play, A+.
 Kopitar's backhanded snipe was a beauty. (really, they get an F, they were again ineffective but it was a back-to-back and they didn't see the ice much).

 - Penalty Kill, A. Very strong night.
 It didn't get a lot of action, but itw as effective.
 As I mentioned in my recap, Trevor Lewis provided strong up-ice pressure while shorthanded to draw a Devils' penalty in the late stages of the game.
-Linden Vey made an excellent read and displayed some pretty solid bunting skills in knocking down a cross-ice saucer-pass to create a half-breakaway for himself.
+Earlier in the game, Linden Vey made an excellent read and displayed some pretty solid bunting skills in knocking down a cross-ice saucer-pass to create a half-breakaway for himself.
 He missed the net with his shot, but it was an impressive show.
 The Kings ultimately came out even in scoring chances (+1/-1) while shorthanded in the game.

 Ben Scrivens, A